- Price: 5 USD/month or 50 USD/year

 Requirements

-• WordPress version must be 5.0 or higher (lower might work, but not tested)
+- WordPress version must be 5.9 or higher

 Only the current Flarum version is supported.
 New features and fixes in the extension will only work with the latest Flarum version.